discoverygarden/dgi_migrate/modules/dgi_migrate_foxml_standard_mods/README.md

 ## Development/Contribution

-If you would like to contribute to this module, please check out github's helpful [Documentation for Developers](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) to create an issue or pull request and/or contact [discoverygarden](http://support.discoverygarden.ca).
+If you would like to contribute to this module, please check out github's helpful [Contributing to projects](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) documentation and Islandora community's [Documention for developers](https://islandora.github.io/documentation/contributing/CONTRIBUTING/#github-issues) to create an issue or pull request and/or contact [discoverygarden](http://support.discoverygarden.ca).

 ## License